ianedavery/ChoreScore/READ.md

 ## Get your kids excited about doing their chores.

+With ChoreScore you can add chores with associated point values.
+When a chore is compeleted ChoreScore will assign those points to whoever completed the chore.

-With ChoreScore your kids can earn points for every chore they complete, and use those points to redeem prizes of your choosing.
+Those points can be redeemed for prizes of your choosing.

-## Track who has done what chore.

-ChoreScore allows you view what child has completed what chore, and what prizes have been redeemed.
+## Technical

+This app was built with HTML, CSS, JavaScript, MongoDB, and Node.js.